Mighty-Data-Inc/ctf-adversarial-ai/README.md

 - **Defender Bot**: A customer service AI that helps legitimate users recover access to their accounts (unaware this is a simulation)
 - **Attacker Bot**: A malicious AI attempting to gain unauthorized access to patient accounts through social engineering (knows this is a game/simulation)

+*Want to see it in action?
+Check the `transcripts/` folder for real examples of complete simulation runs, including successful social engineering attacks and defensive strategies.*

 ## Business Value: AI Customer Service Security Assessment

 ### The Critical Business Question